Limulo/website-restyle2016/_posts/2017-07-19-scumm-boxes-walk-matrix.md

 Let's pretend we are the SCUMM engine and let's try to solve some SCUMM "_real_" pathfinding problem!

-Here's the image showing the walkable area
+Here's again the image showing the walkable area

 ![tikal boxes]({{ site.baseurl }}/assets/images/scumm/tikal-boxes-02.png)

-Now suppose Indy is on box 1 and the player click on a point which is inside the 4th box.
-We the engine must refer to the walk matrix a see what we get from here. we get 2, the number which is on the corssing between the frist row and the fourth column.
+Now suppose Indy is on box 1 and the player clicks on a point which is inside the 4th box.
+We the engine must refer to the walk matrix a see what we get from here.
+We get 2, the number which is on the crossing between the first row and the fourth column.

 Great!
-This is perfectly reasonable from the moment box 1 and 2 are adjacent and that if we move to box 2 we are closer to our destination.
+This is perfectly reasonable, especially looking at the picture, from the moment that box 1 and 2 are adjacent and that if we move to box 2 we are closer to our destination.

-So Indy now is walking to box 2 and, once he arrives here, because box 2 is not the original destination we wanted, we must consult the walk maatrix again.
+So Indy now is walking to box 2 and, once he arrives here, because box 2 is not the original destination we wanted, we must consult the walk matrix again.
 Now we look at the crossing of row 2 and column 4 and we read 4!

-So one last stroll will suffice for Indy to reach his finale destination on box 4!
+So one last stroll will suffice for Indy to reach his final destination on box 4!

-So try youself, imagine the user is clicking near box 6, are you able to find the route using the wal matrix?
+So try youself, imagine the user is clicking near box 6, are you able to find the route using the walk matrix?
 Let's put your solution in the comment below!

 ## References

 ### Books and Papers

 * **[1]** Millington, I., & Funge J. (2009).
-[Artificial Intelligence for Games](http://ai4g.com/) (2nd ed.).
-Morgan Kaufmann.
+[Artificial Intelligence for Games](https://www.crcpress.com/Artificial-Intelligence-for-Games/Millington-Funge/p/book/9780123747310) (2nd ed.).
+Morgan Kaufmann ([here](https://github.com/idmillington/aicore)'s the link to the book code repository);

 ### Links